confidence-engine/Confidence-Engine/docs/kids_explainer.md

 ---

 ## 13) Last thought
-Think of Tracer Bullet like a kind, honest friend who reads a lot, watches calmly, and writes down clear, simple reasons.
+Think of Confidence Engine like a kind, honest friend who reads a lot, watches calmly, and writes down clear, simple reasons.
 It helps you learn and make better choices over time.